InBetweenNames/gentooLTO/README.md

 Binutils needs a way to obtain the LTO plugin from GCC in order to properly perform LTO and other linking tasks.
 Currently `ld`, `ar`, `nm`, and `ranlib` are known to use this plugin in LTO builds.
 There are two ways to do this: pass the path to the plugin manually to each of those utilities, or install a symlink to the plugin in binutils `bfd_plugins` directory and have binutils automatically load it.
 Support for automatically loading the LTO plugin from this directory was added in [2014](https://sourceware.org/ml/binutils/2014-01/msg00213.html) (thanks @pchome!).
-I have a patch for `gcc-config` that creates this symlink for you, which thankfully has been merged upstream as of December 17 2017.
-A [bug report](https://bugs.gentoo.org/630066#c1) was created upstream for LTO support in `gcc-config`.  `sys-config/ltoize` now depends on the git version of `sys-devel/gcc-config` instead of the one in this repository.
+I have a patch for `gcc-config` that creates this symlink for you, which thankfully has been merged upstream as of December 17 2017.  `sys-config/ltoize` now depends on the upstream version of `sys-devel/gcc-config` with this change, and the fork previously featured in this overlay has been removed.

 This is the recommended way of doing LTO.
 Previously, it was required that you set your `AR`, `NM`, and `RANLIB` variables to point to GCC wrappers, which would in turn pass the linker plugin to their corresponding programs, but this causes problems in legitimate cases, such as building toolchains.